amzn/selling-partner-api-samples/use-cases/fulfillment-outbound/README.md

 2. Navigate to [SQS console](https://console.aws.amazon.com/sqs/v2/home)
 3. Select the SQS queue created by the deployment script, named **sp-api-notifications-queue-*random_suffix***
 4. Select **Send and receive messages**
 5. Under **Message body**, insert the following simplified notification body where `createFulfillmentOrderNotification`'s object is replaced by a valid [CreateFulfillmentOrderRequest](https://developer-docs.amazon.com/sp-api/docs/fulfillment-outbound-api-v2020-07-01-reference#createfulfillmentorderrequest) object.
-For example, the object below with all values within `<>` replaced with appropraite values would constute a valid notification body.
+For example, the object below with all values within `<>` replaced with appropraite values would constitute a valid notification body.

 Notes:
 Do not include `<>` characters when creating the paylad.
-In order for the UpdateOrder function to succeed `flfillmentAction` must have a value of "Hold".
+In order for the UpdateOrder function to succeed `fulfillmentAction` must have a value of "Hold".

     ```